cpenalosa/staeDrone/readme.md

   })
 ```

+#### UAS Flight Path
-#### Sample code proposes a UAS flight path, start and end dates, along with a payment ID for any fees paid to perform this trip.
+Sample code proposes a UAS flight path, start and end dates, along with a payment ID for any fees paid to perform this trip.
 This code requires that a UAS Trip data source is created along with a valid api key.

 ```java
 import request from 'superagent'